nanexcool/yo-php/README.md

 Send your location!

 This only works when sending a Yo to an individual user, not to all your subscribers at once.
+Use method "userWithLocation".

 ## New in Version 0.2